allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 specifier:
 1. The entry whose key equals the module specifier.
-2. The entry whose key has the **longest common prefix** with the module specifier, provided the key ends with a trailing slash '/'.
+2. The entry whose key has the **longest common prefix** with the module specifier provided the key ends with a trailing slash '/'.

 ```